golightstream/lightstream-prism-dns/plugin/k8s_external/README.md

 ## Name

-*k8s_external* - resolves load balancer and external IPs from outside Kubernetes clusters.
+*k8s_external* - resolves load balancer, external IPs from outside Kubernetes clusters and if enabled headless services.

 ## Description

-This plugin allows an additional zone to resolve the external IP address(es) of a Kubernetes service.
+This plugin allows an additional zone to resolve the external IP address(es) of a Kubernetes service and headless services.
 This plugin is only useful if the *kubernetes* plugin is also loaded.

 The plugin uses an external zone to resolve in-cluster IP addresses.
 It only handles queries for A, AAAA, SRV, and PTR records; all others result in NODATA responses.
 To make it a proper DNS zone, it handles